China stocks rise on higher-than-expected borrowing rate cut; foreign inflows surge | Business

 - China

-** For the week, the CSI300 index added 2.2%, the biggest weekly gain since April 1, while the Shanghai Composite index added 2%. ** The five-year loan prime rate (LPR) was lowered by 15 basis points to 4.45% from 4.60%, while the one-year LPR was unchanged at 3.70%.
+** For the week, the CSI300 index added 2.2%, the biggest weekly gain since April 1.
+The Hang Seng Index logged the biggest weekly jump in two months, up 4.1%. ** The five-year loan prime rate (LPR) was lowered by 15 basis points to 4.45% from 4.60%, while the one-year LPR was unchanged at 3.70%.

-** This came as the central bank on Sunday reduced the lower limit of interest rates on home loans by 20 basis points, based on the corresponding tenor of benchmark Loan Prime Rates (LPRs), for purchases of first homes. ** "The intent and message from these two consecutive policy moves are very clear: Beijing wants to rescue the property markets," said Nomura analysts in a note.
+** The central bank on Sunday reduced the lower limit of interest rates on home loans by 20 basis points, based on the corresponding tenor of benchmark Loan Prime Rates (LPRs), for purchases of first homes. ** "The intent and message from these two consecutive policy moves are very clear: Beijing wants to rescue the property markets," Nomura analysts said in a note.

-** Nomura analysts led by Lu Ting added the impact will likely be limited, as the mortgage rate cut is small compared with previous downcycles, while mortgage rates have already started to decline, even before recent policy moves. ** Foreign investors were net buyers of A-shares, with Refinitiv data showing inflows of 18.2 billion yuan ($2.73 billion) through Stock Connect, the largest daily inflow since Dec 9, 2021.,
+** Nomura analysts led by Lu Ting added that the impact would likely be limited, as the mortgage rate cut is small compared with previous downcycles, while mortgage rates had already started to decline even before the recent policy moves. ** Foreign investors were net buyers of A-shares, with Refinitiv data showing inflows of 18.2 billion yuan ($2.73 billion) through Stock Connect, the largest daily inflow since Dec 9, 2021.,

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)